Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order

-To address this gap, we investigate the $\mathbb{Z}_2$ topological order under a complex transverse field via the strongly interacting Wen-plaquette model \cite{Yu2008a, Zhang2011}.
-Locally unitarily equivalent to the Toric code \cite{Kou2009, Wu2012}, its intrinsic topological degeneracy gracefully reduces to macroscopic parity sectors, enabling exact parity-crossing transitions under external perturbations \cite{Dusue2011, Schulz2012, Tupitsyn2010, Yu2013b}.
-By mapping its directional anyonic excitations to 1D effective dissipative channels, we analytically reveal that microscopic single-particle fidelity zeros exactly reconstruct the macroscopic equilibrium topological phase boundaries.
-Crucially, employing the biorthogonal associated-state formulation for non-unitary quench dynamics, we prove these static singularities enforce an absolute momentum-space exclusion against dynamical Fisher zeros.
-Furthermore, a novel dissipation-phase racing mechanism prematurely depletes the decaying mode, completely annihilating DQPTs and generating topologically trivial steady states.
-Ultimately, this establishes static geometric singularities as a rigid analytical decoder for non-unitary dynamical criticality.
+To address this gap, we investigate the $\mathbb{Z}_2$ topological order under a complex transverse field via the exactly solvable Wen-plaquette model\cite{Yu2008a, Zhang2011,Kou2009, Wu2012,Dusue2011, Schulz2012, Tupitsyn2010, Yu2013b}.
+By mapping its directional anyonic excitations to 1D effective dissipative channels, we reveal that microscopic single-particle fidelity zeros reconstruct the macroscopic equilibrium topological phase boundaries.
+While macroscopic many-body fidelity zeros govern criticality in generic non-integrable systems involving discrete symmetry breaking, this model's integrability allows us to transparently decompose these global singularities into independent single-particle zeros without finite-size artifacts.
+Extending to non-unitary quench dynamics via the biorthogonal associated-state formulation, we prove that these static singularities enforce an absolute momentum-space exclusion against dynamical Fisher zeros.
+Furthermore, a dissipation-phase racing mechanism prematurely depletes the decaying mode, annihilating DQPTs and generating topologically trivial steady states.
+Thus, we establish static geometric singularities as an analytical decoder for non-unitary dynamical criticality.

 \textbf{\textit{Wen-plaquette model and Biorthogonal Framework.---}} We consider the 2D Wen-plaquette model on an $L_x \times L_y$ torus, driven by a complex transverse magnetic field $h_x$: